KiDS-Legacy: Constraints on Horndeski gravity from weak lensing combined with galaxy clustering and cosmic microwave background anisotropies: Methodology

-Furthermore, a large range of popular dark energy models can be described by adopting particular parameterisations of the $\alpha$ functions \citep[see table 1 in][]{Bellini14}.
+Furthermore, a large range of popular dark energy models can be described by adopting particular parametrisations of the $\alpha$ functions \citep[see table 1 in][]{Bellini14}.
 Here, we briefly summarise the $\alpha$ functions and refer to \citet{Bellini14} for a complete description.
-The kineticity term $\alpha_{\rm K}$ describes the kinetic energy of the scalar perturbation, which does not enter the equations of motion in the sub-horizon, quasi-static approximation and is therefore unconstrained by large-scale structure probes \citep{Bellini16,Alonso17}.
-The tensor speed excess $\alpha_{\rm T}$ parameterises a deviation between the speed of light and the propagation speed of gravitational waves.
-This parameter is tightly constrained by the detection of the binary neutron star merger GW170817 and the corresponding gamma-ray burst GRB170817A, which found the tensor speed to be close to the speed of light and thus constrained $\alpha_{\rm T}$ to be vanishingly small at the present time \citep{LigoVirgo17,LigoVirgo17b, Amendola17, Baker17, Bettoni17,Ezquiaga17,Lombriser17,Sakstein17}.
+The kineticity term, $\alpha_{\rm K}$, describes the kinetic energy of the scalar perturbation, which does not enter the equations of motion in the sub-horizon, quasi-static approximation; therefore, it is unconstrained by large-scale structure probes \citep{Bellini16,Alonso17}.
+The tensor speed excess, $\alpha_{\rm T}$, parametrises a deviation between the speed of light and the propagation speed of gravitational waves.
+This parameter is tightly constrained by the detection of the binary neutron star merger GW170817 and the corresponding gamma-ray burst GRB170817A, which determined the tensor speed to be close to the speed of light and thus constrained $\alpha_{\rm T}$ to be vanishingly small at the present time \citep{LigoVirgo17,LigoVirgo17b, Amendola17, Baker17, Bettoni17,Ezquiaga17,Lombriser17,Sakstein17}.
 However, outside the regime described by EFT, there remains the possibility of a different propagation speed of gravitational waves \citep{Baker23}.
-The evolution of the run rate of the effective Planck mass $M_*^2$ is described by
+The evolution of the run rate of the effective Planck mass, $M_*^2$, is described by

-which parameterises the rate of change of the cosmological strength of gravity.
-Finally, the braiding term $\alpha_{\rm B}$ describes the mixing of the scalar field with the metric kinetic term, which leads to a coupling of scalar and metric perturbations.
+which parametrises the rate of change of the cosmological strength of gravity.
+Finally, the braiding term, $\alpha_{\rm B}$, describes the mixing of the scalar field with the metric kinetic term, which leads to a coupling of scalar and metric perturbations.